 Preparing For Your Sensory Friendly Visit

-What is the PumpHouse like?
+What is the PumpHouse like indoors?
 Explore our resources to see what to expect for your visit.
-Please note that the Exhibition Hall and Train Room can be noisy, depending on the level of engagement.
 Please click here to download our Sensory Friendly Map.

 All permanent exhibits that include video have closed captioning.

-Requests for assistive learning devices, exhibition text in different formats, and other accessibility accomodations should be made via our Contact Us form, by calling the museum at 613-544-7867, or in-person during opening hours.
-Please note that we require at least 48 hours notice to accomodate requests and our team will follow-up with your directly to help to plan for your visit.
+Requests for assistive learning devices, exhibition text in different formats, and other accessibility accommodations should be made via our Contact Us form, by calling the museum at 613-544-7867, or in-person during opening hours.
+Please note that we require at least 48 hours notice to accommodate requests and our team will follow-up with your directly to help to plan for your visit.

 If you have concerns about barriers that people with disabilities face in accessing municipal services and facilities, please contact the City of Kingston at 613-546-0000.